 We are looking for people to join us, share our home, as a cultural exchange.

-The work exchange element is around helping to restore our 'lost' 1902 garden and house: DIY projects (laying garden paths, building bridges and decks, plumbing, wiring, building or repairing furniture, joinery), crafts, and generally share normal housework.
+The help exchange element is around helping to restore our 'lost' 1902 garden and house: DIY projects (laying garden paths, building bridges and decks or repairing furniture, joinery), crafts, and generally share normal housework.

 This is a long profile, because we have been doing this for a while and think it is better for us all to know what we are about.
 If you come, you will hopefully be here a while, so it may be worth taking the time to read this.